Kenai Peninsula Borough opposes city’s annexation plans

 The Kenai Peninsula Borough is urging the city of Soldotna to seek voter approval in its efforts to annex surrounding areas.

-The Peninsula Clarion reports the borough assembly voted Tuesday to oppose Soldotna's plans, sending a resolution to encourage city officials to allow residents who live in the proposed annexation areas to vote on the issue.
+The borough assembly voted Tuesday to oppose Soldotna's plans, sending a resolution to encourage city officials to allow residents who live in the proposed annexation areas to vote on the issue, the Peninsula Clarion reported .

 The Soldotna City Council drafted a petition to annex seven areas earlier this summer after beginning a process of collecting information on boundary changes through the legislative process in 2014.

-Assembly member Norm Blakely and borough Mayor Charlie Pierce had opposed the annexation through the legislative process, saying residents deserve the opportunity weigh in on the plans.
+Assembly member Norm Blakely and borough Mayor Charlie Pierce had opposed the city's annexation proposal through the legislative process, saying residents deserve the opportunity weigh in on the plans.
+They sent a memo to the assembly last month.

+"The affected property owners are not all voters, but all voters in the existing limits of the city of Soldotna and who reside in the proposed areas for annexation will be impacted by the annexation, if it is approved," the memo states.

+The memo states numerous residents have voiced opposition to the annexation if it's conducted without voter approval.

 Comments